pietgeursen/conways_c/pointers.md

 Pointer syntax:

-If a bool stores a value that is true of false, then **a pointer to bool stores the location in memory of a bool**.
+If a bool stores a value that is true of false, then **a pointer to bool stores the location of a bool**.

 ## Create a pointer variable and assign it a value